 Research has been done into the still-existing fines of the Kamba tribe in the Mashariki region in Kenya.
 There, a weregild amounts fourteen cows and one bull for killing a man.
 For a woman it is seven cows and one bull.
 And, to answer your pressing question: in Frisia (and in East Anglia too) the weregild for a woman was the same as that for a man, of the same social status, of course.
 In other Germanic tribes, however, the weregild for a woman was mostly higher.
 Sometimes three times as much.
 Especially, if she had reached the age of fertility.
 If you want to understand the logic of these differences better, read our post Women of Frisia: free and unbound?

-One of the Viking hoards found at the former island of Wieringen in the Netherlands contains exactly 1.7 kilograms of silver (see image above).
-The silver pieces are complete ornaments and unfragmented heavy silver ignots (Besteman 2009).
+One of the Viking hoards found in Frisia, on the former island of Wieringen in the Netherlands, contains exactly 1.7 kilograms of silver (see image above).
+The silver pieces are complete ornaments and unfragmented heavy silver ingots (Besteman 2009).
 It is the so-called Westerklief I silver hoard and dated ca. 850.
-Was it a weregild, or is it just coincidence?
+Was it a weregild maybe, or is it just coincidence?
 And if it was a weregild, what was a northeska wigandum (‘northern fighter’ in Old-Frisian speech, denoting a Viking) doing with a weregild in Frisia territory?
 We do not know.
 Create your own story!
 If interested in the function of weregeld read our post You killed a Man?
 That’ll be 1 weregeld, please.

 Note 1 – The raids of the Viking are the thing often focused at, when we talk about raiding in northern Europe.
 In fact, the wider North Sea had a long-standing tradition of piracy.
-The first five centuries of the common era, piracy was wide-spread and extended from the southern coast of the North Sea to Britannia, Gaul and all the way to the Mediterranean.
+The first five centuries of the common era, piracy was widespread and extended from the southern coast of the North Sea to Britannia, Gaul and all the way to the Mediterranean.
 Read our post It all began with piracy.